 12. $7 million for the champion!

-Now, Mr. Stone is not the average marketer because he has vast experience in visual media.
+Now, Mr. Stone is not an average marketer because he has vast experience in visual media.
 However, the key to the stunning figures @Millionair_Mentor commands lies in his strategic approach.

 13. 94% of publishers use more than one network.